The beaches of Sanibel Island, Florida are known for being completely covered by seashells!

 Shelling at Sanibel Island

 The Sanibel Island Seashells are world famous.
 The shells at the beaches were unlike anything I had ever seen before.
-While doing my research before going most of the websites said that all the beaches were great for shelling.
+While doing my research most websites said that all the beaches were great for shelling.
 After visiting most of the beaches on Sanibel Island I found this not to be true.
 Keep reading to see which beaches I found were best for shelling.

 Which beaches are best for shelling?